What is Shiatsu?

 Shiatsu is traditionally received fully clothed in comfortable clothing and done on a floor mat or massage table.

 During the session, the practitioner uses rhythmic pressure, stretches, joint rotations, breath awareness, and mindful touch to assess and support areas of imbalance.
-The pace is often slower and meditative, encouraging relaxation and nervous system regulation.
+The pace is often slow and meditative, encouraging relaxation and nervous system regulation.

-Many clients leave feeling relaxed, balanced, and more connected to themselves.
+Most clients leave feeling relaxed, balanced, and more connected to themselves.

 Who is Shiatsu for?